Helperbird/website/src/pages/help/features/how-to-hide-images-and-gifs-on-every-website.md

 ---
 new: false
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Hide GIFs and Images on Websites
+title: How to Hide Images and GIFs on Any Website
 description:
-  Learn how to use Helperbird to hide GIFs and images on web pages, reducing distractions and improving focus while browsing.
+  Learn how to hide images and animated GIFs on any website using Helperbird.
+Removing images can help you focus on text and reduce distractions.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,